Movie Marker Magazine sat down with actor Alex Chang to talk acting, life on stage and his move into movies.

 Have you always lived in London?
 Can you tell us a little about your early beginnings?

 I actually grew up in a small town called Crediton in Devon, England.
 I then moved to London to train as an actor at ALRA (Academy of Live & Recorded Arts), which I could not have done if I hadn’t been awarded a Dance & Drama Award (DaDA).
 The DaDA is a scholarship for people going into Performing Arts Schools and Academies.
-It is given to a limited number of students who show exceptional promise by the drama school.
+It is given to a limited number of actors who show exceptional promise by the drama school.
 My parents worked, and continue to work, in the restaurant business.
 I am hoping they will be retiring this year.

 As a multi-talented musician, you play the guitar, and interestingly the Cajon drum.
 Can you tell us a bit about those instrument choices?